GaryClarke/php-api-pro/YOUTUBE_SETUP.md

 You now have all the configuration you need to follow along.

 ---

+### Making API Requests
+The endpoint which you need to follow along with the reservations pagination is:
+`localhost:8080/flights/JF1001-20250101/reservations`

+The endpoint which you need to follow along with the flights sorting is:
+`localhost:8080/flights`

 ### Enroll in the Full Course
 The YouTube edit is only a sample section of the full course.
 You can enroll in the full course here: